yacinecheikh/custom-linux/README.md

 Building the iso this way allows Custom to work on every architecture that is supported by Alpine Linux.

-The goals i try to follow while adding features to this project are:
+The goals that i try to follow while adding features to this project are:
-- VM-first: the setup is entirely automatic and all the wanted packages (like zsh, docker,...) can be checked in the installer
+- VM-first: the setup is entirely automatic and completely optional
-	* this is just a convenience feature for quick, minimal and reproducible setups, and does not prevent the user from installing packages after install
+	* the critical services like crond, acpid or networkmanager are optional, so that the config and the install script can be used as an educational example of what makes up a modern Linux distro
+	* the user packages (zsh, libreoffice, firefox,...) are also optional, in order to allow extremely lightweight virtual machines
-- "cross-distro": with the cross-platform Guix package manager, the installation scripts *should* be easy to port to an other distro if needed (very WIP, might be canceled)
+- "cross-distro": with the cross-platform Guix package manager, the Custom distro *should* be easy to port to an other distro (this part is postponed until the graphics work correctly, and might be canceled due to the disk space required by Guix)
 - minimalist: currently, my wayland/riverwm setup takes about 300MB of ram and 700MB of disk space
 - user-friendly: The setup should be useable by people who don't use Arch or rice their setup too hard

-Most of my motivation comes from using virtual machines and having to choose between large ubuntu images and maintaining custom Alpine VMs.
+Most of my motivation comes from using virtual machines and having to choose between large ubuntu install sizes and light but unusable Alpine VMs.
-I would rather have a one-size-fits-all installer to quickly spawn new lightweight VMs.

 # Status

-Not ready for use.
+Custom Linux can be installed in a VM, but some parts do not work as intended.

-The iso can be built from Alpine Linux and installed in a VM.
+The iso can be built from Alpine Linux or from a Custom Linux install (since both distros are low level, there is a setup required before building the Custom image).

 # What's in the project